vishwajeet14all/air_bnb/README.md

 # Live Link
 https://resplendent-daffodil-2e7215.netlify.app/

-Note -> This Dashboard page is create with the help of dynamic data flow using map function in React also use industry standred folder structure
+Note -> A Dashboard page is created with the help of dynamic data flow using map function in React while building this project i followed industry standard folder structure.

 Tack Stak Used -> HTML, CSS, JavaScript, React Js